JustineRW/News-Service/README.md

   - This should install Angular CLI, Bootstrap and other required packages
 3. There is an npm script for running the frontend.
 Run either the `start` script in **frontend/news-service-frontend/package.json**, or serve the frontend with `ng serve`
 4. The frontend will run on [localhost:4200](http://localhost:4200/)
+5. Main logic and html for the frontend can be found in **frontend/news-service-frontend/src/app/home** in the home.component.ts and home.component.html files.
+Main styling can be found in styles.cs